Award Winning Gourmet Chili by Chef Charles Knight

 EQUIPMENT: 5-quart mixing bowl, 6-quart stockpot, large sauté skillet.

-- 2 23oz cans Cento crushed tomatoes
+- 2 23oz cans of Cento crushed tomatoes.

-- 2 tablespoons sugar (if tomatoes are high in acidity)
+- 1 to 2 tablespoons sugar (if tomatoes are high in acidity)

 - 3 tablespoons sweet paprika

-- 2 tablespoons ground cumin
+- 2 to 3 tablespoons ground cumin

 - 1 teaspoon garlic powder

-- 1 teaspoon onion powder
+- 1 tablespoon onion powder

-- 1 teaspoon dried oregano
+- 1 tablespoon dried oregano

-- ½ teaspoon cayenne pepper
+- 1 teaspoon cayenne pepper